 The FN2 Type R Has All The Speed You Need For The Road

 This is a momentum car.
 If you have ever watched a Moto3 race, you will know exactly what I am talking about.
-These races are incredibly close and part of the reason behind that is that the riders have to be really close to the limit all the time.
+These races are incredibly close, and part of the reason behind that is that the riders have to be really close to the limit all the time.

 If they enter one corner without enough momentum, they can go from leading the race to outside the top 10 in a matter of seconds.
 That is how this car is.
 You have to trust the car and push it really hard to be able to enjoy it.

-Think of the 200 bhp that needs some effort to be coaxed into life but once you manage to do that, you will have plenty of fun.
+Think of the 200 bhp that needs some effort to be coaxed into life, but once you manage to do that, you will have plenty of fun.
 There are plenty of options out there that will outperform the Honda Civic Type R FN2 on paper.

 While most cars will require you to go beyond the limit of the tyres and the other components of the car to get close to utilising all the performance, the FN2 Type R allows you to do so in a safe and controlled manner with oodles of extra fun.
 It is the difference between a regular watch and a diver’s chronograph.

-You can use the former to its full potential in your everyday life while the latter will just be something you can brag about but rarely be able to use to its full potential unless you suddenly decide to take up deep-sea diving.
+You can use the former to its full potential in your everyday life, while the latter will just be something you can brag about but rarely be able to use to its full potential unless you suddenly decide to take up deep-sea diving.

-To put it simply, you can stay in your comfort zone and still be able to enjoy the FN2 Type R while other cars might force you to go to extreme lengths to do the same in the real world.
+To put it simply, you can stay in your comfort zone and still be able to enjoy the FN2 Type R, while other cars might force you to go to extreme lengths to do the same in the real world.

 Where Does It Miss Out?

 The Honda Civic Type R FN2 is not perfect by any means.
-If anything this car has plenty of flaws.
+If anything, this car has plenty of flaws.
 It could have been done with 20 or 30 extra horses.
 The looks aren’t exactly great.

 The interior is quite drab and has aged quite poorly.
-These are all things you could live with but the biggest failing of the Honda Civic Type R FN2 is that it can be very exciting but you have to work hard to get there.
+These are all things you could live with, but the biggest failing of the Honda Civic Type R FN2 is that it can be very exciting, but you have to work hard to get there.
 You have to forget everything you know about cars to be able to enjoy this car.
 It is like learning a new language.

-It can be incredibly frustrating and maddening but that is also what makes the Honda Civic Type R FN2 so special.
+It can be incredibly frustrating and maddening, but that is also what makes the Honda Civic Type R FN2 so special.
 If you are willing to put in that time and effort, it will lead to a very rewarding experience.

 True Honda DNA

 Honda has a storied reputation of making some of the most fulfilling cars and the Honda Civic Type R FN2 is no different.
-This car especially is very unique and special.
+This car, especially is very unique and special.

-Drive it like any other car and you will feel like asking repeatedly what the fuss is all about but drive it like it is meant to be driven and you will know exactly why those who love this car defend it so vehemently.
+Drive it like any other car, and you will feel like asking repeatedly what the fuss is all about, but drive it like it is meant to be driven and you will know exactly why those who love this car defend it so vehemently.

-The VTEC boost while not being as exciting as it sounds is more useful than most similar technologies.
+The VTEC boost, while not being as exciting as it sounds, is more useful than most similar technologies.
 There is an abundance of real mechanical grip.
 It is fun and it is affordable.

-It is all of these that made Honda so popular and the Honda Civic Type R FN2 stays true to that ethos.
-The Honda Civic Type R FN2 can be best summarised as a car that is excellent not despite its flaws but because of them.
+It is all of these that made Honda so popular, and the Honda Civic Type R FN2 stays true to that ethos.
+The Honda Civic Type R FN2 can best be summarised as a car that is excellent not despite its flaws but because of them.

 Can You Even Compare It To The FK8?